prplecake/jrgnsn.net/wishlist.md

 Harris
 * *Rolling Away: My Agony with Ecstasy* by Lynn Marie Smith
 * *Smashed: Story of a Drunken Girlhood* by Koren Zailckas
-* *Stuff Matters: Exploring the Marvelous Materials That Shape Our Man-Made World* by Mark Miodownik
 * *The Field Guide to Understanding 'Human Error'* by Sidney Dekker
-* *The Three Body Problem* by Cixin Liu
 * *Tranny: Confessions of Punk Rock's Most Infamous Anarchist Sellout* by Laura Jane Grace
 * *White Fragility: Why It's So Hard For White People to Talk About